u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 While these new approaches show promise in re-calibrating what counts as “publishable”, what they lack are reasons for adoption, positioning for scale across and within disciplines, a pathway for interoperability with existing scientific infrastructure today, and top-down support from funders to help drive change.

-### Scientific Collaboration Infrastructure
+### Infrastructure for Scientific Collaboration at Scale

-What's necessary is new infrastructure that would go beyond letting researchers track questions, claims, and evidence in their note-taking tools.
+What's necessary is infrastructure that goes beyond letting researchers track questions, claims, and evidence in their note-taking tools.
 One which unifies that granular element of scientific inquiry in a centralized graph with permission boundaries for public domain, the scope of a lab, and so on.

-Of course, not everything in research is text: sometimes we have datasets, complex figures, videos, so multimodal support would be essential.
-And like existing science, it would need the concept of citations, but not just between papers to papers, but expanded to more types of nodes in the graph, e.g. to a type of dataset, software, or chart.
+Of course, not everything in research is text: sometimes we have datasets, complex figures, videos, so multimodal support is essential.
+And like existing science, it would need the concept of citations, not just between papers to papers, but expanded to more types of nodes in the graph, e.g. to a type of dataset, software, or chart.

-Authorship would be tracked similar to commits in git, unlocking new ways of recognizing the contributions of individual scientists.
+Authorship would be tracked similar to code commits (think of github), unlocking new ways of recognizing the contributions of individual scientists.
 There’s no reason that career outcomes in science should be as bimodally distributed as they are.
 Imagine a more liquid job market for researchers, who can easily point to the thing they did and meaningfully demonstrate its downstream impact to have more optionality in their careers.

 Knowledge units could - perhaps automatically - be synthesized into a longer, narrative representation that contextualizes the problem, what the results are (assembled through each building block), and offer a discussion.
 Multiple blocks of knowledge units could stack into a paper, while individual blocks and papers would generally broaden the surface area for transformative insight.